Orders

 Select Create delivery in the order menu.
 Remember to select the correct date for when the articles arrived at the warehouse.
 If you have only received some of the articles, you can post a partial delivery.

-Once the delivery is posted, the stock quantity is updated and a temporary value for the articles is posted to the financial account Unpaid stock.
-After posting the delivery, you can only edit text, price and discount on the order lines.
+Once the delivery is posted, the stock quantity is updated and a temporary value for the articles is posted to the ledger account Unpaid stock.
+After posting the delivery, you can only edit text, price, and discount on the order lines.

 3: Post invoice

-Remember to enter the supplier's invoice date, invoice number, and optionally the payment ID on the Order header tab.
-Also verify that prices and quantities on the order lines match the supplier's invoice.
-Check the invoice total at the bottom of the order.
+Remember to enter the supplier's invoice date, invoice number, and optionally payment ID on the Order header tab.
+Also verify that prices and quantities on the article lines match the supplier's invoice.
+Check the invoice total at the bottom of the order as well.

 Select Create invoice in the order menu.
-If you use stock management and have not previously posted a delivery, remember to tick the Deliver checkbox.
+If you use stock management and have not previously posted a delivery, remember to tick the Deliver field.

 Delete an order

 To delete an order, there must be no posted deliveries or invoices on the order.
-When an order is deleted, it receives the status Deactivated and is no longer shown automatically in the order overview.
+When an order is deleted, it gets the status Deactivated and is not automatically shown in your order overview.

-Select Delete in the order menu (the three dots), and click Approve.
-Once the order is deleted, all associated order tasks are physically deleted.
+Select Delete in the order menu (three dots) and click Approve.
+When the order is deleted, all associated order tasks are physically deleted.
 Only the order number itself can be restored afterwards.

-If you wish to restore a deleted order, open the order and select Restore in the order menu.
+If you want to restore a deleted order, open the order and select Restore in the order menu.
 The order will then be visible again in your overview of open orders.

-Xena has a feature that lets you split and merge order lines from open orders on a partner into a new order.
+Xena has a function where you can split and merge order lines from open orders on a partner to a new order.

 You can search your orders directly from the order overview.